A-Breeze/TWIST/Misc_development_notes.md

 ### Adding / removing / updating a package
 1. Amend the `environment.yml` as required.
 1. In a Terminal, navigate to the project's root.
-Best practice is to **deactivate** the conda env.
 1. Clean the history[^1], e.g. by:
     - Opening the history
     ```cmd